NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 Kernel List
 -----------

-Most probably this is the most complex section of the Configuration File.
-Because of its complexity, the explanation provided hereunder will go a bit beyond what is strictly necessary to understand how to write the Configuration File itself.

-The Kernel List is an NPB execution by-product (more information on NPB execution by-products is provided in :ref:`source/43_using_npb:Execution by-products`) that is used for two main purposes.
-First, to generate a description for each kernel to be archived; the description of the kernel is present in all kernel labels.
-Second, it is used to change the name of the provided kernels to the name required by the archive.
+The Kernel List is an NPB execution by-product (more information on NPB execution by-products is provided in :ref:`source/43_using_npb:Execution by-products`) that is used for two main
+purposes:

+   * to generate a description for each kernel to be archived; the description of the kernel is present in all kernel labels
+   * if necessary, to change the name of the provided kernels to the name required by the archive

-NPB will try to match every input kernel (including meta-kernels) with an entry of the kernel list and based on that will generate a Kernel List product.
+NPB will try to match every input kernel, including meta-kernels, with an entry of the kernel list and based on that will generate a Kernel List product.
 Because of that this section of the configuration provides a list of all the kernels that might be included in the bundle for any release.
-Consequently, the kernel list is prone to grow as new archive releases are prepared.
+Consequently, the Kernel List section in the configuration file is prone to grow as new archive releases are prepared.

-The Kernel List configuration section includes starts with a kernel element for each kernel that has a pattern attribute the value of which is a kernel name with (or without) a pattern.
+The Kernel List configuration section includes a kernel element for each kernel that has a pattern attribute the value of which is a kernel name with (or without) a pattern.
 For example::